Quank-hpc/Quank-hpc.github.io/index.md

 This header is the technical blogs post list.
 Covered topics will be
 * HPC-related like complation, parallelism, shell script, cmake etc.;
-* Language-related like modern C++, rust, html;
+* Language-related like modern C++, rust, html, markdown;
-* tools-related and libraries-related.
+* tools-related and libraries-related such as AMD-ROCm, Nvidia-cuda/openACC, C++ STL, OpenMPI, OneAPI TBB etc..

 ### 2022
     - ...

 ### 2023
     - ...